NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ### Metadata Formats

-#### JSON and TSV Submission
+#### JSON and TSV

 The GDC API accepts project metadata in JSON and TSV formats for the purpose of creating entities in the GDC Data Model.
 This includes clinical and biospecimen metadata such as disease name and stage, patient age, sample type, and certain details about the types of data collected.
 Upon successful data submission and project release, this metadata is indexed and becomes available for queries by data users via the GDC Data Portal and the GDC API.
 See [GDC Data Model](#gdc-data-model) (below) for information on accepted metadata elements and instructions for obtaining templates for metadata submission.

-#### BCR XML Submission
+#### BCR XML

 While JSON and TSV are the recommended formats for submitting metadata, the GDC API can also extract metadata elements from BCR XML files.
 Users wishing to submit metadata as BCR XML must contact GDC User Services and ensure that appropriate element mapping is in place before initiating XML submission.

-To submit BCR XML:
+To submit BCR XML, make `PUT` requests with the `Content-Type: application/xml` header to the following URLs, replacing Program.name and Project.code as desribed in [Submission Endpoint](#submission_endpoint) (above):

-0. Submit biospecimen XML metadata to `https://gdc-api.nci.nih.gov/v0/submission/Program.name/Project.code/xml/biospecimen/bcr/`
+0. For Biospecimen BCR XML: `https://gdc-api.nci.nih.gov/v0/submission/Program.name/Project.code/xml/biospecimen/bcr/`
-0. Submit clinical XML metadata to `https://gdc-api.nci.nih.gov/v0/submission/Program.name/Project.code/xml/clinical/bcr/`.
+0. For Clinical BCR XML: `https://gdc-api.nci.nih.gov/v0/submission/Program.name/Project.code/xml/clinical/bcr/`.

-Program.name and Project.code in the URLs above must be replaced with the program name and project code associated with the specific submission project; see [Submission Endpoint](#submission_endpoint) (above) for instructions.

 Biospecimen BCR XML creates Case entities in the GDC Data Model, whereas Clinical BCR XML does not.
 Unless the associated cases already exist in the GDC, Biospecimen BCR XML must be uploaded before Clinical BCR XML.

-BCR XML files can be submitted in [dry run mode](#dry-run-transactions) by appending `_dry_run` to the above URLs.
+BCR XML files can be submitted in dry run mode, described [below](#dry-run-transactions), by appending `_dry_run` to the above URLs.

 The following is a sample shell command for submitting an XML file: